 - Try playing calming music, give your child a soothing lavender bath, or read quiet books before bed.

 6. Set a Timer

 As bedtime draws near, your child may easily get distracted by toys or other activities, so it’s important to have a clear signal.

 - Set a timer to go off 15 minutes before actual bedtime, it will give them an audible cue that it is “focus” time.

 - The cue tells your child, from this point forward they are expected to be in bed, calmly reading, counting sheep, or cuddling with a parent.

-Establishing a bedtime routine for your “wild child” toddler can feel like a daunting task, but creating a collaborative bedtime routine will make the process easier for you and your child.
+Establishing a bedtime routine for your “wild child” toddler can feel like a daunting task, but creating a collaborative and visual bedtime routine will make the process easier for you and your child.